kmarcie/mkhud/README.md

 Please keep in mind you have to restart TF2 and edit all 3 of the files: SourceScheme.res, ClientScheme.res, and ChatScheme.res.

+Product Sans may not look as good because the font does not have additional weights.

 To-Do
 ---------